j0912345/pvz2_obb_tools/README.md

 packing/unpacking .rsgp (aka .pgsr) files
 (maybe) converting .ptx files to .pngs
 # credits/thanks to:
-the plants vs zombies 2 quickbms script for helping me learn how the obb contains offsets and learn how the headers work
+the plants vs zombies 2 quickbms script for:
+helping me learn how the obb contains offsets.
+being a good lead for information like how rsgp (aka pgsr) files are compressed. (with zlib)